 - Want to work with an experienced financial professional who will make their goals a priority and offer substantial guidance.

 - Would rather spend their days golfing instead of researching legal and financial stuff.

-First, we divided Bill and Susan’s opportunities into three main categories: financial, tax and legacy.
-Then, we:
+First, we would divided Bill and Susan’s opportunities into three main categories: financial, tax and legacy.
+Then, we'd:

-- Discovered the couple’s current investments were set for people still in the accumulation phase of life, not for retirees concerned about growing and preserving those assets.
-We helped Bill and Susan adjust their investments to more closely match their new risk tolerance.
+- Discover the couple’s current investments were set for people still in the accumulation phase of life, not for retirees concerned about growing and preserving those assets.
+We would help Bill and Susan adjust their investments to more closely match their new risk tolerance.

-- Showed them what their taxes were likely to be in the decades ahead.
-We developed a plan to move their money out of IRAs, 401(k)s and other "qualified" funds (where the taxes have yet to be paid) into such tax-free investments as Roth IRAs — doing it strategically, so they could pay the taxes at a lower rate.
+- Show them what their taxes were likely to be in the decades ahead.
+We would help develop a plan to move their money out of IRAs, 401(k)s and other "qualified" funds (where the taxes have yet to be paid) into such tax-free investments as Roth IRAs — doing it strategically, so they could pay the taxes at a lower rate.

-- Reviewed the assets each person brought to the marriage — as well as the additions and growth since then — to help the couple make a plan for how to distribute those assets after one of them passes away.
-We also referred them to an attorney and then worked with Bill and Susan to ensconce the plan into new estate documents.
+- Review the assets each person brought to the marriage — as well as the additions and growth since then — to help the couple make a plan for how to distribute those assets after one of them passes away.
+We would also refer them to an attorney and then work with Bill and Susan to ensconce the plan into new estate documents.